How It Works

 There are a few key factors that will determine the price of a landlord insurance policy.
 These include –

 - How Secure the properties are – This is a big factor in how cost is determined.
 If your properties have minimal security then the chances of them being broken into are much greater and as a result you will pay more for your insurance.
+This being the case, it’s always recommended that you make your properties as secure as possible by fitting alarms, CCTV and making sure they’re not left unoccupied for extended periods of time.

 - Level of Cover – The more options you have included in your policy, the greater the cost will be.
 It’s a goo idea to look at where the biggest risks come from and prioritize accordingly.

 - Pay Upfront – When you’re taking out a policy, insurance providers will prefer if you make as big a down payment as possible and in most cases will offer you a significant discount for doing this.
+Although this is not always feasible depending on how much property you’re insuring, paying up front will put you in an excellent position to negotiate a better price for your policy.

 - Secure Your Properties – You should always make the effort to make your properties as secure as possible.
 Installing CCTV, security lights and alarms can have a big impact on the cost of your insurance.
+If you have purchased new property that you expect to be unoccupied for a decent period of time then you should definitely consider getting unoccupied property insurance to protect against risks such as theft, vandalism and squatters.

 - Shop Around – This is the most obvious way of ensuring that you don’t pay more than you should.
 Getting quotes for landlord insurance is now incredibly easy so there’s no excuse for not shopping around.
+When you get quotes from different insurance providers, you can easily compare them and see which provider offers you the best policy at the best rate.

 Get Quotes Now